In Post

 With the Exception Of: Asian Americans and the Vote

 In 1920, the 19th Amendment was codified into law.
 The Constitution of the United States now granted women the right to vote on a federal level.
-But for Asian expats, as well as naturally born Asian American citizens, this right would be prohibited for decades.
+But for Asian immigrants, as well as for naturally born Asian American citizens, this right would be prohibited for decades.
 With the Exception Of takes a look at the history of Asian immigration law and other means by which this Constitutional right was blocked.

 Presenter Station: WCTE/PBS